the Tool of Discipline

 The top golfers of the world like Jack Nicklaus, Greg Norman, Tiger Woods will hit upwards of 1000 golf balls a day, practicing, day in day out.
 Even if they do not feel like it or have an 'off' day.
 There they are hitting balls one after another.
 Rain or shine.
 Heat or hot, wet or dry.
 Discipline.

 How many lengths of the pool do you think an Olympic Gold Medal winner like Michael Phelps swims each day, day in day out?
 How many slam dunks do you think Michael Jordan did each day in practice to maintain his peak performance?
 How many hits did Don Bradman take a swing at to become such a legend?

-It is discipline and persistance come what may, not luck or good fortune that makes the difference between a winner and a no winner.
+It is discipline and persistence come what may, not luck or good fortune, that makes the difference between a winner and a no winner.